FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/physics/physics_41.md

 ---
 title: "How does a microwave oven heat up food even though it emits no thermal radiation?"
 summary: "Microwave ovens use electromagnetic radiation to heat food, just like sunlight.
-All frequencies of radiation, including microwaves, can carry energy and heat objects, making them "thermal radiation"."
+All frequencies of radiation, including microwaves, can carry energy and heat objects, making them 'thermal radiation'."
 author: "Prof. Emma Johnson"
 degree: "PhD in Condensed Matter Physics, University of Bristol"
 tutor_type: "IB Physics Tutor"